StreamRaiders/streamraiders.github.io/violators.markdown

 ---
 layout: page
-#default-jekyll-theme-midnight
 title: Violators
+description: Stream Raiders captains that violate the Guidelines by harassing the players
 permalink: /violators/
 ---
 <div style="display: flex">
 <div style="flex: 1">

-<h5>The following Stream Raiders captains have violated the <a href="https://captain.tv/guidelines" target="_blank" rel="noopener noreferrer">Guidelines</a> by allowing, supporting, promoting, encouraging or spreading harassment in their communities.
-It is perfectly fine to ban players from your battles, but it is a violation of Guidelines (i.e., harassment) to call them <em>names</em>.
+<p>The following Stream Raiders captains have violated the <a href="https://captain.tv/guidelines" target="_blank" rel="noopener noreferrer">Guidelines</a> by allowing, supporting, promoting, encouraging or spreading harassment in their communities.
 Of course, most of them would deny any such activity.
-Sometimes even going as far as stating the opposite and claiming it's not based on anything factual or lacking any rhyme or reason.</h5>
+Sometimes even going as far as stating the opposite and claiming it's not based on anything factual or lacking any rhyme or reason.</p>

-<h6>The harassment will doubtfully stop spreading faster than COVID19 until CTV start to actually enforce their own Guidelines.
-In other words, never.</h6>
+<p>The harassment will doubtfully stop spreading faster than COVID19 until CTV start to actually enforce their own Guidelines.
+In other words, never.</p>

-<strong>P.S.</strong> If you got banned by one of these captains while they were in your favorites and now you have a blank favorite taking up space on your captain selection screen - get in touch, we can help you remove them without waiting an eternity for a reply from support and without using any 3rd party applications.
+<p><strong>P.S.</strong> If you got banned by one of these captains while they were in your favorites and now you have a blank favorite taking up space on your captain selection screen - get in touch, we can help you remove them without waiting an eternity for a reply from support and without using any 3rd party applications.</p>

-<h3>Thanks to all players who report harassment incidents (including factual evidence) to us directly, helping keeping this list up-to-date!</h3>
+<p style="font-size:larger"><b>Thanks to all players who report harassment incidents (including factual evidence) to us directly, helping keeping this list up-to-date!</b></p>
-<h6>All evidence is double-checked against VODs.
-If the captain has VODs disabled or paywalled the evidence is assumed valid until proven otherwise.</h6>
+<p>All evidence is double-checked against VODs.
+If the captain has VODs disabled or paywalled the evidence is assumed valid until proven otherwise.</p>

 <blockquote><p><a href="https://discord.com/channels/500415557800296449/500415558257344514/992978656152535090" target="_blank" rel="noopener noreferrer">[2 July, 2022]</a> ctv_kermond: ... calling out specific Captains is a specific no-no - you can use the Reporting function for that!</p></blockquote>

-<h5>But calling out specific Players is a specific yes-yes, apparently.
+<p>But calling out specific Players is a specific yes-yes, apparently.
 It is common knowledge that all reports are ignored.
-You might as well toss a coin into a wishing well for a better effect.</h5>
+You might as well toss a coin into a wishing well for a better effect.</p>

 </div>
 <div style="flex: 0 25%">